East Coast

 The water is chilly and not many people swim though lots splash and wave chase.
 For kids who will get wet, pack their swimsuits.
 Sometimes lifeguards are located along Sand Beach.

-Restrooms are found in the area so changing is easy.
+There are restrooms in the area, so changing is easy.
 There are also rinse-off showers for sandy feet.
 Sand Beach is a stop on the Island Explorer Route 4.

 Sand Beach.
 How to see Acadia in One Day.